MicroSourceCode/cbArmNoneEabiWizard/readme.txt

-This modification original plugin for Codeblocks 20.03 in linux
+This modification original plugin for Codeblocks 20.03 in linux, original plugin not work.

 Arm none eabi Wizard Plugin
 ----------------------------